-10. Do we know any potential funding sources?
-11. What data and information do we have that pertains to this strategy?
-11. What data and information do we have that pertains to this strategy?12.
-What questions do we need to answer about this strategy?13.
-What are alternative strategies that could be evaluated as alternatives to this strategy?14.
-What strategies should be evaluat as complimentary interdependent to strategy?
-79E, property owner, HMG, NFIP cost of compliance SLR projections, existing homes/buildings that have been elevated, FEMA, local survey data on interest How does interdependence with other adaptation/actions such as road elevations play out? will soil support raising the building?
+10. Do we know any potential funding sources? information do we have that pertains to this do we need to answer about this strategy? that could be evaluated as 14.
+What strategies should be evaluated as complimentary or interdependent to this strategy?
+15. What additional information do we need?
+Elevating Homes (C) 79E, property owner, HMG, NFIP cost of compliance homes/buildings that have been elevated, FEMA, local survey data on interest How does interdependence with other adaptation/actions such as road elevations play out? will soil support raising the building?
 Methods of building homes, are you creating another problem or increasing vulnerability (during storms), cost and savings over time, cost-benefit, when you want to sell, social implications, change to physical appearance, where does the strategy make the most sense, potential risk over a period of time, prevention vs cure more politically popular

-Strategy Action Type (Structural, Planning & Zoning, Financing) Goal (Keep water out/off, Live with water, Get out of water's way 1.
-In what context is this strategy appropriate?
-What type of location and attributes do we think this is best suited for?
-What are some site characteristics?
+Strategy Action Type (Structural, Planning & Zoning, Financing) Goal (Keep water out/off, Live with water, Get out of water's way strategy appropriate?
 2. What scale(s) could this strategy be implemented at? (individual property, street, neighborhood, coast, town, region, etc) 3.
-Does this strategy target a specific type or cause of flooding? (high tide & storm surge, groundwater, precipitation & stormwater) 4.
-What are the 'no regrets' benefits of this strategy?
-Relocating homes and planning for fu ture of a buyout are a (A) Relocating homes and planning for future of a buyout area Iplanning, financing get out of water's way Areas that are directly or indirectly vulnerable to flooding / repeated flooding / area currently vulnerable / areas to become inaccessible due to road closers.
+Does this strategy target a specific type or cause of flooding? (high tide & storm surge, groundwater, precipitation & stormwater) Relocating homes and planning for fut ture of a buyout are a (A) Relocating nomes and planning for future of a buyout area planning, financing get out of water's way Areas that are directly or indirectly vulnerable to flooding / repeated flooding / area currently vulnerable / areas to become inaccessible due to road closers.
 Areas where groups of property owners are interested in relocating.
-Individual property and neighborhood Minimize risk of loss of life or injury, minimize risk of damage to property and assets

-5. Do we know of any potential negative impacts or attributes of this strategy?
-6. What are the maintenance needs of this strategy?
-7. What is the lifespan of this strategy?
-Strategy 8.
-Can this strategy be adapted or modified if projections change?
+Individual property and neighborhood Minimize risk of loss of life or injury, minimize risk of damage to property and assets potential negative impacts 7.
+What is the lifespan of this strategy?
+8. Can this strategy be adapted or modified if projections change?
 9. Who are the key players that need to be involved?
 Relocating homes and plan ning for future of a buyout a rea (B) Social impacts to neighborhood, undetermined economic impacts to town and state, untested in new hampshire, complex and requires thoughtful and comprehensive program development Need to develop a plan for future for areas that are relocated from ongoing Relocating homes/buyout buyout area could be expanded municipal officials, planners, coastal scientists, landscape architects, residents, state

-10. Do we know any potential funding sources?
-11. What data and information do we have that pertains to this strategy?
-12. What questions do we need to answer about this strategy?
+10. Do we know any potential funding sources? that pertains to this do we need to answer about this strategy?
 13. What are alternative strategies that could be evaluated as alternatives to this strategy?
 14. What strategies should be evaluated as complimentary or interdependent to this strategy?
 15. What additional information do we need?
-Relocating homes and planning for future of a buy /out area (C) FEMA Survey data expressing some interest in the concept, maps and GIS data that can be used to identify potential relocation zones Is there interest from municipal officials and the state in developing a program?
+Relocating homes and planning for future of a buy out area (C) FEMA some interest in the concept, maps and GIS data that can be used to identify potential relocation zones Is there interest from municipal officials and the state in developing a program?
 Where would the relocated residents move to (receiving area)?
 How can the relocation zones be reenvisioned to maximize public benefits?
 What are the implications for the town's tax base?
 Restrictions on redevelopment